Cerami & Associates

 The new MSKCC David H. Koch Center for Cancer Care, a next generation facility focused on advances in outpatient cancer care, was designed for healing.
 The outpatient facility occupies 25 floors and offers 231 exam rooms, 110 infusion rooms, 37 procedure rooms, and 16 inpatient beds for those requiring a short stay.
 The architects set out to make this outpatient care and innovative research facility as open and filled with light as possible to bring the outside world in and enhance healing.
 The cantilevered modules separated by terraces sounds wonderful in theory.
 Now here’s the acoustic reality.

-The Koch Pavilion is right off the FDR drive, in one of the most densely packed areas of Manhattan, and with a glass curtain wall being the only thing between traffic sounds and people healing, it was imperative that Cerami recommend the glass with the right attenuation, and that it would take multiple iterative acoustic simulations to get the result just right.
-Because Cerami has designed dozens of health care facilities and hospitals around the world, next to just about every type of problems, we knew how to achieve the best possible acoustic environment.
+The Koch Pavilion is right off the FDR Drive, in one of the most densely packed areas of Manhattan, and with a glass curtain wall being the only thing between traffic sounds and people healing, it was imperative that Cerami recommend the glass with the right attenuation, and that it would take multiple iterative acoustic simulations to get the result just right.
+Because Cerami has designed dozens of healthcare facilities and hospitals around the world, next to just about every type of problem, we know how to achieve the best possible acoustic environment.

 Cerami’s solution was to use our expertise and knowledge of the FGI Guidelines to weave the pieces of the puzzle together and create a design strategy that would guarantee that the structure, architecture and equipment create a healing environment that would stand the test of time.